Justice (tarot card): Interpretation

-In astrology, the Justice card is associated with the planet Venus and Libra zodiac sign.
+In astrology, the Justice card is associated with the planet Venus and the Libra zodiac sign.

 Numbering

 Justice is traditionally the eighth card, and Strength the eleventh, but the influential Rider–Waite–Smith deck switched the position of these two cards in order to make them better fit the astrological correspondences worked out by the Hermetic Order of the Golden Dawn, under which the eighth card is associated with Leo and the eleventh with Libra.
 This switch was originally suggested in the mysterious Cipher Manuscripts which formed the basis for the Golden Dawn's teachings regarding tarot and other subjects.
 Today many divinatory tarot decks use this numbering, particularly in the English-speaking world.